 - They fit our editorial research (more on that in Step #4)

-That means that our interpretation of this article get the green light for our blog:
+That means that our interpretation of this article gets the green light for our blog:

 When it went online as 10 Things Highly Creative People Do Differently, it got almost 5000 shares in a matter of days.
-A great example of how competitor research can help you create powerful content.
+This a great example of how competitor research can help you create powerful content.

 What about original editorial direction?